Professor Richard Wilding OBE – The Supply Chain & Logistics Professor | Global Thought Leader

 "Knowledge into Action"

-Now in Legacy - Content available on iTunes Podcast Stream.
+Now in Retirement - Content may be available on iTunes Podcast Stream.

 In simple terms a supply chain is a network of organisations that collectively create and deliver a product or service that is valued by an end consumer.
 It is now recognised that competition is no longer between individual organisations but the supply chains they are part of.
 Therefore organisations need to work together to ensure competitiveness for all within the supply chain.
 Supply chain management can be defined as the management of relationships with all stakeholders, to deliver superior customer value at less cost to the supply chain as a whole.
 In order to do this Effective logistics is required i.e. the detailed coordination of complex operations involving people, facilities and supplies.

-This course is a collection of enhanced podcasts and videos which provide an introduction to the principles and concepts of logistics and supply chain management.
+This iTunesU course is a collection of enhanced podcasts and videos which provide an introduction to the principles and concepts of logistics and supply chain management.
+The Linkedin Learning Course consists of 23 short videos.
 By utilising the material all users will be provided with a foundation of terminology and concepts enabling them to move forward and investigate the topics in more depth.

 It can be utilised in a number of ways by business professionals, educators and students.